 Your dentist will need to clean out the infection before repairing the tooth, which is called a root canal.
 Root canals require the drilling of the tooth to reach the infected area, the infection is removed and the canal is cleaned out with an antibacterial solution, and then a crown is placed over the tooth to protect the tooth.
 Root canals can be minor or major, depending on how long the infection has been active.
 Your dentist might also prescribe antibiotics to treat the infection.

 Don't let a full-scale infection disrupt your life.
 If you notice that tell-tale sign of a toothache, it's best to seek treatment and take care of the issue ASAP or you could risk an infection getting worse.
-Practice good oral hygiene habits which will help to protect your smile from the harmful decay and bacteria that are responsible for painful infections.
+Practise good oral hygiene habits which will help to protect your smile from the harmful decay and bacteria that are responsible for painful infections.